thanhit95/data-structures-algorithms/tree_cpp/README.md

 ## CONVENTION

-1. Respecting the clean code.
+1. Respects the clean code.
-2. Respecting the simplicity over the complexity.
+2. Respects the simplicity over the complexity.
-3. Respecting the organization over the algorithms.
+3. Respects the organization over the algorithms.
-4. Focusing on high performance, code reuse, code maintenance.
+4. Focuses on high performance, code reuse, code maintenance.

 Plus, due to portablility in C++, **each module are fully presented on a single file**.